ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.bydhvs/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### 1.5.1 (2024-01-15)
+* Enable the possibility to get informations from a two tower setup
+* BREAKING CHANGE of Structure.

 ### 1.5.0 (2023-11-04)
 * Breaking change: nodejs 16 minimum required
 * automated checks and release-script repaired (thanks to mcm1957, he did the work)
 * nothing else changed in code